THE INDEPENDENT VOTING SYSTEM

 - Use the Regular Independent Voting System election above.

 - If the office has n seats, indicate that on the ballot.
+But the voter is not restricted to voting for n

-- the n choices with the highest positive scores are elected.
+- The n choices with the highest positive scores are elected.

 - If fewer than n choices have positive scores, use the regular runoff process above, but make sure that enough